-Local experts on old and new industrial POPs inventory 600 24 The expert (s) will: (a) develop comprehensive work plan for reviewing and updating the inventories on POPs industrial chemicals; (b) develop special inventory forms to facilitate the inventory process; (c) assist the laboratory analysis of the collected samples; (d) describe the step-by-step methodology for inventory definition; (e) coordinate data collection; (f) collect available statistical data linked with the new industrial POPs; (g) organize regular meetings with the workgroup(s) members; (h) assess the collected inventory data; (i) create the following inventories: • Annex A, industrial chemicals • Annex B chemicals (j) develop action plans on: - Activity: production, import and export, use, identification, labelling, storage and disposal of industrial POPs; - Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals, if used in the country; - Activity: register for specific exemptions and the continuing need for exemptions (article 4); Strategy: identification of stockpiles exemptions and the continuing need for
+Local armonta on ald and arres- 400 24 The expect (c) will.

+Local experts on old and new 400 24 The expert (s) will:

+industrial POPs inventory (a) develop comprehensive work plan for

+reviewing and updating the inventories on

+POPs industrial chemicals;

+(b) develop special inventory forms to

+facilitate the inventory process;

+(c) assist the laboratory analysis of the

+collected samples;

+(d) describe the step-by-step methodology for

+inventory definition;

+(e) coordinate the process of data collection;

+(f) collect available statistical data linked with

+the new industrial POPs;

+(g) organize regular meetings with the

+workgroup(s) members;

+(h) assess the collected inventory data;

+(i) create the following inventories:

+• Annex A, industrial chemicals;

+Annex B chemicals

+(j) develop action plans on:

+Activity: production, import and export,

+use, identification, labelling, storage and

+disposal of industrial POPs;

+Local experts on old and new 400 24 The expert(s) will:

+u-POPs inventory (a) create a plan for estimation of the

+unintentional POPs releases in the selected

+media (air, water, land, product, residue);

+(b) collect information on the national

+technical

+infrastructure for POPs analysis, handling,

+transportation, disposal, monitoring capacity

+and

+other relevant technical expertise;

+(c) create a database for potential sources for

+new unintentional POPs in the country;

+(d) develop comprehensive work plans;

+(e) organize regular meetings with the

+workgroup members;

+(f) collect data gained through emission

+estimation;

+(g) create the following POPs inventories:

+Releases of Annex C chemicals;

+Overview of technical infrastructure

+(h) develop action plans on:

+Action plan: measures to reduce releases

+from unintentional production (Article 5);

+Activity: research, development and

+monitoring (Article 11);

+Activity: technical and financial assistance

+(Articles 12 and 13).

+1 (11110105 12 und 13).
-Local experts on old and new u-POPs inventory 600 24 The expert(s) will: (a) create a plan for estimation of the unintentional POPs releases in the selected media (air, water, land, product, residue); (b) collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; (c) create a database of potential sources for new unintentional POPs in the country; (d) develop comprehensive work plans; (e) organize regular meetings with the workgroup members; (f) collect data obtained through emission estimation; (g) create the following POPs inventories: Releases of Annex C chemicals; Overview of technical infrastructure (h) develop action plans on: Action plan: measures to reduce releases from unintentional production (Article 5); Activity: research, development and monitoring (Article 11); Activity: technical and financial assistance (Articles 12 and 13).
-Expert on socio-economic assessment 500 12 The expert will: - gather information and should assess socio-economic implications on new POPs use and their health and environmental effects related to new POPs exposure and summarize the findings in a comprehensive report; - emphazise the assessment report on gender dimensions of national new POPs use and reduction, and will elaborate the potential benefits by the reduction of new POPs use and/or the use of new POPs in an environmentally sound manner.

-International Expert on new POPs management 3,000 5 The expert will: (a) assist in the assessment of national institutional capacities for POPs management, national POPs legislative, regulatory and enforcement capacities, national POPs socioeconomic/health/environmental impacts; socioeconomic implications of POPs reduction/elimination and POPs monitoring and research and development capacity; (b) provide relevant training and advice to the task teams, and review documents and reports; c) assist in development of criteria for prioritizing POPs and options for POPs reduction and elimination; (d) provide advice on identifying barriers to the phase-out, reduction, remediation and disposal of POPs and actions to remove them, raising awareness and information exchange mechanisms, and necessary capacity-building needed.
+Expert on socio-economic assessment 400 12 The expert will: (a) gather information and should assess socioeconomic implications on new POPs use and their health and environmental effects related to new POPs exposure and summarize the findings in a comprehensive report; (b) emphazise the assessment report on gender dimensions of national new POPs use and reduction, and will elaborate the potential benefits by the reduction of new POPs use and/or the use of new POPs in an environmentally sound manner.
+International Expert on new POPs management 3,000 5 The expert will: (a) assist in the assessment of national institutional capacities for POPs management, national POPs legislative, regulatory and enforcement capacities, national POPs socioeconomic/health/environmental impacts; socioeconomic implications of POPs reduction/elimination and POPs monitoring and research and development capacity; (b) provide relevant training and advice to the task teams and review documents and reports; c) assist in development of criteria for prioritizing POPs and options for POPs reduction and elimination; (d) provide advice on identifying barriers to the phase-out, reduction, remediation and disposal of POPs and actions to remove them, raising awareness and information exchange mechanisms, necessary capacity-building technology and know-how transfer needs and estimation of investment costs; (e) lead the work to identification of NIP targets, timeframes and indicators; (f) conduct the intial cost estimate for execution.